nerfine/qr-dep-documentation/README.md

 After installing all of them, restart your PC and try launching Bunni again.

-Let me know if you run into any issues!
+Let us know if you run into any issues!

 ```